jmares79/bank-api/readme.md

 Despite seeming that this is creating an overload of extra classes, it's really good for following `OPEN CLOSED` principle, as every time a new filter is added to the business, the developer will only have to add a new filter class that implements the named interface, and the software will be good to go with almos any changes!!!

 ### CORS and middleware

-According to the [CORS spec] (https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), for requesting a resource from a different domain, some specific HTTP headers must be sent for the client to gain access to those resources.
+According to the [CORS spec](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), for requesting a resource from a different domain, some specific HTTP headers must be sent for the client to gain access to those resources.

 Laravel facilitates this process with a middleware that send those specific headers for us when requesting a specific resource.